Boils and carbuncles

 How are boils treated?

 The doctor opens the pus-filled abscess with a small cut, disinfects the wound and places strips of gauze inside to soak up and remove the pus.
-The wound stays open while it heals, i.e. does not need stitching up.
-People should never squeeze boils themselves – especially if on the face.
+The wound stays open while it heals – no stitches are required.
+People should never squeeze boils themselves – especially on the face.

 If a boil is still growing, the abscess has not yet fully developed.
 Doctors can check this by feel.
 In this phase, people can try to start or speed up the healing process by applying warm, moist cloths or a special “drawing ointment”.

-Antibiotics are only needed when complications are likely or have already occurred – for example if several boils have developed into a carbuncle.
+Antibiotics are needed if complications are likely or have already occurred – for example, if several boils have developed into a carbuncle.
 In hospitals, antibiotics are sometimes given as an infusion (via a drip).

 In the case of carbuncles, it is particularly important for them to be cut open to allow the pus to escape.
 The larger wound is then repeatedly cleaned with antiseptic solutions.